About the project

 Historically, categories of knowledge prevent knowledge from being developed; art offers a multidisciplinary approach, and thus this work has impacted thinkers such as Jill Casid, Seth Denizen, Jean Fischer, Kevin Slavin, Nicholas Wray, and Yrjo Haila.
 If official histories fail to account for, and even work against local knowledge and experience, art, by contrast, has the potential to reclaim such narratives as the contemporary social reality.

 About the artist

 Maria Thereza Alves was born in Brazil.
 Alves has exhibited in Manifesta, dOCUMENTA (13), Sao Paulo Biennale, and Guangzhou Triennale.
-Solo exhibits at CAAC in Sevilla and MUAC in Mexico City.
-Co-founder of the Green Party of State Sao Paulo in 1987.
-Speaker on human rights abuses of indigenous peoples in Brazil at the Human Rights Commission of the UN in Geneva in 1979. www.descolonizandobrasil.com.br is a project developed in collaboration with indigenous students at UFSCar on decolonization.
+Solo exhibitions include CAAC in Sevilla and MUAC in Mexico City.
+She was co-founder of the Green Party of State Sao Paulo in 1987 and a speaker on human rights abuses of indigenous peoples in Brazil at the Human Rights Commission of the UN in Geneva in 1979.